MorganKryze/ConsoleAppVisuals/docs/articles/use.md

 ```

 This will globally change the font of the library.

 > [!WARNING]
 > By default, the font is only used for the title.
-If you want other text to use the font, you have to do it manually using the `WritePositionnedStyledText` method (for an array) or a simple `Console.WriteLine` is enough for a styled string.
+If you want other text to use the font, you have to do it manually using the `WritePositionedStyledText` method (for an array) or a simple `Console.WriteLine` is enough for a styled string.

 ## Display a banner

 Now that we have seen the title, let's see how to display a banner.
 You may use the default arguments or define your own if you prefer an instant result, specify if you want to display the header or the footer or display your own banner.

 ```csharp
 Core.SetTitle(text: "Example", margin: 2);